 Computers are very efficient tools in that they help us with getting more work done in less time.
 At the same time, you spend less face-to-face time with your colleagues, family, or friends.
 This can lead to isolation, anxiety, and depression, i.e. both physical and mental health issues.
 The symptoms are manifold and can include tense muscles, back pain, headaches, poor sleep (insomnia), increased or flat breathing, quickened pulse, and generally signs of stress, depression, or anxiety.

 - In addition to stretching, go for a brisk walk or run up and down the stairs to work off stress levels.

 - During your frequent breaks, seek out social interactions.

 - Don’t forget to drink lots of water.

 - Exercise before or after work.

 Are computers bad for health?
 Too much of anything is bad for you.
-Working with a computer for hours on end day in day out is very straining for your body and can cause very serious health issues.
+Working with a computer for hours on end day in day out is very straining for your body and can cause very serious health issues, and so can watching movies on your smartphone.
 Fortunately, you can avoid pain and misery with only a few simple routines.
 The key changes are to take frequent short breaks, get up to walk and stretch at least once an hour, actively relax, interact with other people, and especially if you have a lot of stress, remember that you must exercise to stay healthy.